Chitresh-code/ProFile/Readme.md

 This project is **currently under development**.
 New features and improvements will be added in upcoming releases.
 Stay tuned for updates!

 ## **Future Enhancements**
-- Integration with LinkedIn for automatic profile import.
+- Integration with LinkedIn and GitHub for automatic profile and projects import.
 - Real-time resume suggestions as users build their resumes.
 - Enhanced AI scoring system based on different job roles.
 - Multi-language support for a wider audience.